All websites including registered student organization’s sites must comply with university policies and requirements.

 The COFA Web team is not resourced to assist student organizations with websites.
 Students can use many of the services listed below, promote on HornsLink and contact the Office of the Dean of Students for additional resources.

-Web Content Creation Options
+Technology Available for Web Content Creation on Campus

-Do it yourself with Web publishing options on Web Central are provided by the university.
+Do it yourself with Web publishing options on UT Web are provided by the university.
 University services are more secure and stable than externally provided web services and the university staff can assist you.
 Hosting your website outside of the university is not recommended.
 If funding is available you could hire a contractor.
 Please contact us for guidance.

 University Web Services